efredenburgh/DS2002_p2/README.md

 Repository for Project 2: Capstone in Data Science Systems, Fall 2024 , Emily Fredenburgh (xux5ev)

+Sorry for how long some of the tables are!

 ## Database Information:
 - **Sakila** Database is a sample movie rental database